inventorypro1/inpro-backend-service/README.md

 Right now you're in.
 Now you have to build the image, tag it and push it like this:
  - Navigate to the root directory of the project
  - Remove all existing docker images for the inpro-backend-service with `docker rmi <image_id>`
- - Build the image: `docker build -t inpro-backend-service`
+ - Build the image: `docker build -t inpro-backend-service .`
  - Tag the image: `docker tag <image_id> inventorypro1/inventory_pro:inpro-backend-service`
  - Push the image: `docker push inventorypro1/inventory_pro`